-The program's three culture courses, (1) Paris Landscapes: Literary and Visual Constructions of the City, (2) Paris as Palimpsest: A Perpetual Dialogue between Past and Present, and (3) Tastes of Paris: The Anthropology of Food, all aim to provide students with engaging scholarly perspectives on the arts and social sciences as they pertain to the city of Paris in particular and to French culture in general.
+The program's three culture courses, (1) Paris as Palimpsest: A Perpetual Dialogue between Past and Present, (2) Tastes of Paris: The Anthropology of Food, and (3) Paris Reflections: Reconstructing Sites of Memory through Literary and Cinematographic Representations, all aim to provide students with engaging scholarly perspectives on the arts and social sciences as they pertain to the city of Paris in particular and to French culture in general.
 All culture courses are taught in English.